msalsbery/OpenSeadragonImagingHelper/README.md

 ###Demo/Test Site

-index.html and the folders 'data', 'images', 'lib', and 'scripts' provide a demo/test site.
+index.html and the folders 'data', 'images', and 'scripts' provide a demo/test site.
 The page displays many OpenSeadragon and OpenSeadragonImagingHelper metrics, as well as the output of many OpenSeadragonImagingHelper methods, all in real time as the cursor moves and/or the image is zoomed/panned..